opf/openproject/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 Work packages can be structured hierarchically, e.g. in order to break down a large work package into several smaller tasks.
 This means that there's a parent work package that has at least one child work package.

-## Adding a child work package
+## Add a child work package

 There are **three ways to add or create a child work package**:

 1. Adding or creating a child in the *Relations* tab in a work package's details view
-2. Right-clicking on a work package in the work package list and select "Create new child"
+2. Right-clicking on a work package in the work package table and select "Create new child"
-3. Right-clicking on a work package in the work package list and select "Indent hierarchy" to add it as the child of the work package above it.
+3. Right-clicking on a work package in the work package table and select "Indent hierarchy" to add it as the child of the work package above it.

-### Adding a child in the *Relations* tab in a work package's details view
+### Add a child in the *Relations* tab in a work package's details view

 Open a work package and select the tab *Relations*.
 Click on *+ Create new child* to create a child work package.
 Alternatively, you can assign an existing child work package with *+ Add existing child*.